Rangers vs. Twins Player Props Betting Odds

 Correa Stats

-- Correa has recorded 101 hits with 26 doubles, two triples, 16 home runs and 50 walks.
+- Carlos Correa has put up 102 hits with 26 doubles, two triples, 16 home runs and 53 walks.
 He has driven in 57 runs.

 Correa Recent Games